DRI Law Student Diversity Scholarship

 - Service to the community

 - Service to the cause of diversity

-Each applicant must include a cover letter with his or her application.
-In that cover letter, each applicant should identify his or her academic, personal, and professional accomplishments and how those accomplishments qualify him or her for a DRI Law Student Diversity Scholarship.
+When applicants submit the application, they must include a cover letter.
+In that cover letter, each applicant should identify academic, personal, and professional accomplishments and how those accomplishments qualify the applicant for a DRI Law Student Diversity Scholarship.

 Applications must also include three (3) recommendations, one each from the following individuals:

 - The dean or an associate dean of the student’s law school;